ferserc1/bg2e-js/bg2e-math/doc/vector.md

 );
 ```

+### Getters and setters

-- Several getters and setters are defined as properties, which allow to get and set the value of all or part of the vector:
+Several getters and setters are defined as properties, which allow to get and set the value of all or part of the vector:

 ```js
 const v1 = new Vec(2,3,5,6);